bazhenov/groovy-shell-server/README.markdown

 	mvn -f groovy-shell-server/pom.xml exec:java -Dexec.mainClass=com.iterative.groovy.service.Main

-and

-	mvn -f groovy-shell-client/pom.xml exec:java -Dexec.mainClass=com.farpost.groovy.shell.GroovyShellClient -Dexec.args="localhost 6789"

 Management
 ----------

 What if a well-meaning developer fires up a remote shell and accidentally executes a script which hammers the server?
 Fortunately, each GroovyShellService instance registers itself with the default MBeanServer and provides a "killAllClients" operation to kill any open client sockets and stop the associated client threads.
 Thus you can connect with jconsole or your favorite JMX frontend to resolve this issue if it arises.